 This is the first stage when the driver gets a class 7 instruction permit for learning purposes.
-This permit is also called a beginners permit.
-It is mandatory to clearly display the ‘L’ decal on the vehicle windshield while practicing. in which the Once the driver completes 365 days after having this permit then they move on to the next level.
+This permit is also called a beginner’s permit.
+It is mandatory to clearly display the ‘L’ decal on the vehicle windshield while practicing.
+Once the driver completes 365 days after having this permit then they move on to the next level.

 Restrictions for Stage 1

-- No passengers will be allowed in the vehicle except immediate family member and the supervisor.
+- No passengers will be allowed in the vehicle except immediate family members and the supervisor.

-- It is important that the number of passengers does not exceed the number of working seatbelt in the vehicle.
+- It is important that the number of passengers does not exceed the number of working seatbelts in the vehicle.

-- The driving instructor may not have BAC level equal to or more than .05.
+- The driving instructor may not have a BAC level equal to or more than .05.

 Restrictions for Stage 2

 - Only one passenger will be allowed if not part of the immediate family.
-The number of working seatbelt in the vehicle and the number of passengers must be equal.
+The number of working seatbelts in the vehicle and the number of passengers must be equal.

 - If the Stage 2 driver violates any passenger restriction or seatbelt conditions then their license will be suspended.
 The license suspension for the first offense will be for 30 days and for the second offense it will be for 90 days.

 This period starts after completing stage 2.
 The driver is required to keep the ‘G’ decal on the vehicle.